KYC Breach Timeline 0 records exposed 0 breaches

 The smoking gun

-The Ledger breach is the clearest proof that KYC data collection creates physical danger.
+The Ledger breach is the clearest proof that KYC data creates physical danger.

 272,000

-Name, home address, phone, email, proof of crypto ownership
+Name, home address, phone, email, proof of ownership

 The Ledger breach didn't just expose data.
 It created a target list with home addresses of people proven to own cryptocurrency hardware.
 It was a hunting guide.